JonathanHalpern/year-of-the-challenge/src/pages/blog/2018-03-09-all-or-nothing.md

 “Good morning Sir Jonathan, 10 packages today?”
 Our 45 minute ‘commute’ down a busy Indian highway, got old pretty quickly.

 I was confident that if we kept going, our luck would even out.
 I also found a way to optimize the system.
 The casino days run from 6 am to 6 am.
-In theory if you are crazy enough, you could get to the casino early enough to get two sets of Indulgent packages in one outing.
+In theory if you are crazy enough, you could get to the casino in time to get two sets of Indulgent packages in one outing.
 That way, you get loads of ‘time off’ in between visits.
-Again, Natalie wasn’t the most keen, but eventually consented to waking up at 4am to give us time to get to the casino and play through our stack of chips.
+Again, Natalie wasn’t the most keen, but eventually consented to waking up at 4 am to give us time to get to the casino and play through our stack of chips.
 Our first set went pretty badly and we left with a small loss.
 As did the next set.

 As such, we spent our last full day together very sleep deprived and without any budget to treat ourselves.